petayyyy/aerial-autonomy-stack/README.md

 <details>
 <summary><b>HITL Simulation</b> <i>(click to expand)</i></summary>

-> **Note:** currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk is WIP
+> **Note:** currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk HITL is WIP.
->
 > Use USB2.0 ASIX Ethernet adapters to add multiple network interfaces to the Jetson baseboards

 Set up a LAN on an arbitrary `SIM_SUBNET` with netmask `255.255.0.0` (e.g. `172.30.x.x`) between: